tuzz/delta/README.md

 that the Pokemon with species' 'Butterfree' and 'Magikarp' would be considered the same.
 This is semantically incorrect for this particular domain.

-TODO: What would happen if you did that?
-Should it raise an error?

 ## Many-to-one Deltas

 By combining the use of `pluck` and `keys`, you can build deltas that aren't